Figure 1. CompactDAQ is an easy-to-use, complete DAQ system for mixed-signal and sensor measurement.

-The C Series platform consists of more than 50 measurement modules and several different chassis or controllers for deployment.
+The C Series platform consists of more than 60 I/O modules and several different chassis or controllers for deployment.
 Configurations can range in size and complexity from simple 4-channel temperature loggers to a high-channel-count, stand-alone DAQ system.
-NI CompactDAQ is available in Ethernet, USB, or wireless options or you can choose a stand-alone option with an integrated processor.
-For a list of modules and compatible controllers or chassis see the C Series Module Compatibility Chart.
+CompactDAQ is available in Ethernet, USB, or wireless options or you can choose a stand-alone option with an integrated processor.
+For a list of modules and compatible controllers or chassis, see the C Series Module Compatibility Chart.

 Figure 4.
-These C Series modules are shown in a variety of chassis and carriers for USB, Ethernet, and 802.11 WiFi.
+These C Series I/O modules are shown in a variety of chassis and controllers for USB, Ethernet, and 802.11 WiFi and stand-alone operation.

 Figure 5.
-Choose from more than 60 C Series measurement modules.
+Choose from more than 60 C Series I/O modules.

 8. Automatic Synchronization of Modules and Channels

-Because NI CompactDAQ is a modular system, you can add more measurement types and channels to the system by simply plugging in additional modules.
-All modules are hot-swappable and are automatically detected when you insert them into an NI CompactDAQ chassis or controller.
-All modules are also automatically synchronized, and a single NI CompactDAQ system can simultaneously stream high-speed analog input, analog output, digital input, and digital output over a single USB, Ethernet, or wireless connection or directly to onboard storage using an NI CompactDAQ controller with an integrated processor.
+Because CompactDAQ is a modular system, you can add more measurement types and channels to the system by simply plugging in additional modules.
+All modules are hot-swappable and are automatically detected when you insert them into a CompactDAQ chassis or controller.
+All modules are also automatically synchronized, and a single CompactDAQ system can simultaneously stream high-speed analog input, analog output, digital input, and digital output over a single USB, Ethernet, or wireless connection or directly to onboard storage using a CompactDAQ controller with an integrated processor.

-See NI CompactDAQ Technology for more information on how NI CompactDAQ works under the hood.
+See CompactDAQ Technology for more information on how CompactDAQ works under the hood.

 9. Buy Now

-Configure your own NI CompactDAQ system with the NI CompactDAQ System Advisor.
+Configure your own CompactDAQ system with the CompactDAQ System Advisor.